msamylea/AI-Chart-Generator/README.md

 # mermaid_chart_gen
 Rewrote FlowGPT (https://github.com/nilooy/flowgpt/) in Python and added support for Gemini, HuggingFace, and Ollama.
 Updated UI and made parsing changes.

+To run, just run app.py which will start the local Flask app at http://127.0.0.1:5000

 _If you get strange syntax errors, upgrade Mermaid via npm/yarn/whichever you need_

 # To Change LLM Providers: